haigdjambazian/raspberrypi-setup-steps/README.md

 IV.
 Test 2: Setup a web server (following: https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md)

-   1. Update Raspberry Pi: sudo apt-get update
+   1. Update Raspberry Pi: sudo apt-get update (will have installed Jessie)
    2. Install apache: sudo apt-get install apache2 -y
    3. If the installation succeeds you can go to: http://192.168.0.104/ and see the default page